Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Introduction

 \subsection{Bounded $H^\infty$-calculus for block operator matrices}

-The boundedness of the $H^\infty$-calculus implies $\Rsec$-sectoriality, but the converse is in general not true.
-This has been shown for instance by the example constructed by McIntosh and Yagi in \cite{MY_1990} where block operator matrices make a \emph{cameo} since the example relies on tri-diagonal block-operator matrices the spectrum of which is determined by the diagonal part, however its norm is heavily influenced by the off-diagonal part.
-The question how close $\Rsec$-operator are to having a bounded $H^\infty$-calculus has been addressed in detail for many situations by Kunstmann, Kalton and Weis in \cite{KKW, KW13_errata}.
+The boundedness of the $H^\infty$-calculus implies $\Rsec$-sectoriality on Banach space $X$ with the relatively weak property $(\Delta)$ (or triangular contraction property), which holds in particular for UMD spaces, cf. \cite{KWcalc} or \cite[Theorem 10.3.4(2)]{Analysis2}, and for general $X$ almost $\Rsec$-sectoriality is implied, see \cite[Proposition 3.2]{KKW}, but the converse is in general not true.
+This has been shown for instance by the example constructed by McIntosh and Yagi in \cite{MY_1990} where block operator matrices make a \emph{cameo} since the example relies on block triangular operator matrices, the spectrum of which is determined by the diagonal part, however its norm is heavily influenced by the off-diagonal part, cf. also \cite{Fackler_Counterexamples} for another counterexample.
+The question how close $\Rsec$-sectorial operators are to having a bounded $H^\infty$-calculus has been addressed in detail for many situations by Kunstmann, Kalton and Weis in \cite{KKW, KW13_errata}.
 Here, we translate their results to the case of block operator matrices, and we obtain two types of results.
-First, adding conditions of the orders and relations of the blocks $A,B,C,D$ encoded in terms of fractional powers, one can show that $\Rsec$-sectoriality implies boundedness of the $H^\infty$-calculus.
+First, adding conditions on the orders and on the relations of the blocks $A,B,C,D$ encoded in terms of fractional powers, one can show that $\Rsec$-sectoriality implies boundedness of the $H^\infty$-calculus.
 This is discussed in Section~\ref{sec:Hinfty}, where also results for small couplings are presented.
-Second, considering interpolation scales and consistent families of operators thereon, results for certain points in the scale carry over to the full scale or at least a part of it, compare Section~\ref{sec:extrapolation}.
-In particular the case of Hilbert spaces is considerable easier to access and under certain conditions this carries over to scales of Banach spaces.
+Second, considering interpolation scales and consistent families of operators thereon, results for certain points in the scale carry over to the full scale or at least to a part of it, compare Section~\ref{sec:extrapolation}.
+In particular the case of Hilbert spaces is considerably easier to access, and under certain conditions this carries over to scales of Banach spaces.
 In fact the interpolation results for the $H^\infty$-calculus on different scales from \cite{KKW} play a key role in the proofs in both Section~\ref{sec:Hinfty} and \ref{sec:extrapolation}.
-Note that in general $\Rsec$-sectoriality and boundedness of the $H^\infty$-calculus do \emph{not} extrapolate, however, for the situations considered here it does.
+Note that in general $\Rsec$-sectoriality or boundedness of the $H^\infty$-calculus does \emph{not} extrapolate as shown by Fackler in \cite{F14_extrapolation_MR}, however, for the situations considered here it does.